Meijun-Gao/gBGC_Phylo_HMM/data/README.md

 Detailed information about the new phylogenetic HMM model is provided in https://......

-## Simulation and empirical data
+## Simulation data
 This directory includes all simulation data in our paper.
+Here list all simulation conditions:
 + 4 taxa

     Sequence length=5k; background recombination rate=5; background mutation rate=1.